01618830666

 Selling a Property with Japanese Knotweed

-If you are selling a property with Japanese knotweed, follow these steps to mitigate buyer concerns:
+If you are selling a property with Japanese knotweed, don’t panic.
+Instead, follow these steps to mitigate buyer concerns:

 Five-Year Treatment Plan for Japanese Knotweed

-A long-term treatment plan ensures effective management.
+A long-term treatment plan ensures effective management of the condition.
 Here’s how it typically works:

-• Monitor the site for regrowth and address new shoots.
+Continue to apply herbicides annually.
+During this period, monitor the site for regrowth and address new shoots promptly.

-Delaying action increases the risk of higher costs if the plant spreads.
-Taking proactive steps protects your property, ensures compliance with legal requirements, and preserves its value.
+Delaying action inevitably increases the risk of higher costs if the plant spreads.
+By contrast, taking proactive steps protects your property, ensures compliance with legal requirements, and preserves its value.

 For more information or expert help with Japanese knotweed, contact Stephen at 07753 682333.